 Stick to it!
 You can do it!
 We know you can!

-The rule of thumb when making mashed potatoes for a group dinner is that most people eat on average 2 potatoes.
+The rule of thumb when making mashed potatoes for a group dinner is that the average person eats two potatoes.
 Check out these scary stats on two of these medium-sized starchy veggies:

-<0.5g of fat 😩Perhaps even more concerning to us is the lack of any fat in potatoes, let alone quality ones (wait, you knew the F in FBOMB stands for “fat”, right?!).
+Less than 0.5g of fat.
+Perhaps even more concerning to us is the lack of any fat in potatoes, let alone quality ones (you know the "F" in FBOMB stands for “fat,” right?!).
 Less than 1g of fat across two medium potatoes is concerning because fat is an essential macronutrient for vitamin absorption, satiety and weight management, brain health and development, and more.

 Perhaps even more importantly in this case (since we’ll trust that you’re eating plenty of quality high-fat foods every day) is the fact that fat slows the digestion and absorption of carbohydrates.